NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 (:numref:`geodiff`) can be used to evaluate how well the residuals agree with a given DEM.
 That can be especially useful if bundle adjustment was invoked with the ``--heights-from-dem`` option.

+The final triangulated positions can be used for alignment with ``pc_align`` (:numref:`pc_align`).
+Then, use ``--min-triangulation-angle 15.0`` with bundle adjustment or some other higher value, to filter out unreliably triangulated points.
+(This still allows, for example, to have a triangulated point obtained by the intersection of three rays, with some of those rays having an angle of at least this while some a much smaller angle.)

+The initial and final mean and median of residual error norms for the pixels each camera are written to ``residuals_stats.txt`` files in the output directory.

 As a finer-grained metric, initial and final ``raw_pixels.txt`` files will be written, having the row and column residuals (reprojection